 Whether or not you believe in their higher deities, I suggest participating in this ritual in good faith because that’s part of the local culture and I’d rather not risk offending both deities and actual human Bolivianos, and I think you should take all the blessings you can get on this ride.

-Starting smooth on the tarmac stretch
+A smooth start on tarmac

 We had 10 legs in total to cycle, and the first two were on this very well paved winding stretch.
 I actually thought this was a very enjoyable bit to ride because the roads were very smooth, and it is a nice warm up for you to get comfortable on the bike before the actual gravel track you get later on.